 Charlotte Caldwell, Founder and Director, returned to Chattanooga after 14 years at large.
 During that time, she has worked in both the nonprofit and for-profit sectors of the art world and received a MA from New York University in Visual Arts Administration.
 Her skills honed while Residency Director at the Wassaic Project and Project Manager at No Longer Empty.

 Mike Calway-Fagen, Curator and Director of Exhibitions, is an artist, writer, and curator based in Tennessee.
 Recent solo exhibitions include the University of Arkansas, University of Nevada in Las Vegas, the Soo Visual Arts Center in Minneapolis, with group shows at Dimensions Variable in Miami, the Institute of Contemporary Art in Philadelphia, and LAXArt in Los Angeles.
 Recent reviews and essays have appeared in Art Papers, Temporary Art Review, and BurnAway.
 Mike’s background as artist and writer gives him a unique perspective in his curatorial practice, allowing him to weave thoughtful yet complex narratives in consideration of the artwork, artist and viewer.

-Caroline Gikas, Intern.
+Caroline Gikas, Operations Manager,

 Mary Howard Ade, Wes Aull, David Barnes, Whitney Barnes, Katherine Currin, Josiah Golson, John Paul Hennessy, and Alexis Willis